Nalmefene: Opioid receptor blockade

 Nalmefene is structurally related to naltrexone and differs from it by substitution of the ketone group at the C6 position of naltrexone with a methylene group (CH2).
 It binds to the MOR with similar affinity relative to naltrexone, but binds "somewhat more avidly" to the KOR and DOR in comparison.

 Nalmefene with a single 1 mg dose by intravenous injection has been found to produce brain MOR blockade of 99% at 5 minutes, 90% at 2 hours, 33% at 4 hours, and 10% at 8 hours.
 A lower dose of 1 μg/kg intravenously resulted in brain MOR blockade of 52% at 5 minutes, 33% at 2 hours, 47% at 4 hours, and 26% at 8 hours.
 With oral administration, peak brain MOR occupancy of 87 to 100% was found after 3 hours with single or repeated dosing of nalmefene.
 At 26 hours (1.1 days) post-administration, brain MOR occupancy was 83 to 100%; at 50 hours (2.1 days), it was 48 to 72%; and at 74 hours (3.1 days), it was 12 to 46%.
 The half-time of nalmefene occupancy of brain MORs is about 29 hours and is much longer than with naloxone.
 Substantial brain MOR occupancy occurs with nalmefene even when blood levels of nalmefene are very low.
 The prolonged brain MOR occupancy of nalmefene may be due to slow dissociation of nalmefene from MORs consequent to its high MOR affinity.

 Metabolism

 Nalmefene is extensively metabolized in the liver, mainly by conjugation with glucuronic acid and also by N-dealkylation.
 Less than 5% of the dose is excreted unchanged.
 The glucuronide metabolite is entirely inactive, while the N-dealkylated metabolite has minimal pharmacological activity.

 Chemistry

 Nalmefene is a derivative of naltrexone and was first reported in 1975.

 Society and culture

 Nalmefene was first reported in a patent in 1974.

+Legal status

 United States

 In the United States, immediate-release injectable nalmefene was approved in 1995, as an antidote for opioid overdose.
 It was sold under the brand name Revex.
 The product was discontinued by its manufacturer around 2008.
 A generic version was approved for medical use in the United States in February 2022.